orchest/orchest/docs/source/fundamentals/glossary.md

       to the following step to process it.
     * It's **acyclic** because it has no _cycles_ (or feedback loops).
 In other words, there is no way to follow the connections of the graph starting from one step and come back to the same step.
-This is important because it means that pipelines are finite.
+This is important because it means that the execution of a pipeline is guaranteed to finish at some point.

 Pipeline step
     A single unit of execution, that receives data, operates on it, and outputs it (which can be